 - 1. Mineral Resources have been classified using the CIM Standards.
 Mineral Resources are reported inclusive of those Mineral Resources that have been modified to Mineral Reserves.
 Mineral Resources that are not Mineral Reserves do not have demonstrated economic viability. - 2.
 All tonnage, grade and contained metal content estimates have been rounded; rounding may result in apparent summation differences between tonnes, grade, and contained metal content. - 3.
-Mineral Resources at Fekola and Cardinal are reported on a 100% project and an 80% attributable basis, the remaining 20% interest is held by the State of Mali.
-For the Anaconda Area, Mineral Resources are reported on a 100% project and an 85% attributable basis; under the applicable Malian mining legislation, the State of Mali has a 10% free-carried interest with an option to acquire an additional 10% participating interest, and 5% is held by a third party.
-For a discussion regarding the current status of the Menankoto Sud exploration permit, see "Material Properties Fekola Mine Property Description, Location, and Access" above. - 4.
-The Qualified Person for the resource estimate is Tom Garagan, P.Geo., our Senior Vice President, Exploration. - 5.
-The Qualified Person for the stockpile estimate is Peter Montano, P.E., our Project Director. - 6.
-The Mineral Resource estimates for Fekola, Cardinal and Anaconda Area assume an open pit mining method. - 7.
-For Fekola, a gold price of US\$1,800/oz, a metallurgical recovery of 94%, and average operating cost estimates of US\$2.04/t mined (mining), US\$14.84/t processed (processing) and US\$6.62/t processed (general and administrative) were used for pit shell generation. - 8.
-For Cardinal, a gold price of \$1,800/oz, a metallurgical recovery of 94%, and operating cost estimates of US\$2.00-US\$2.25/t mined (mining) for oxide and US\$2.50/t mined (mining) for sulphide, US\$7.54-US\$9.42/t processed (processing) for oxide and US\$12.50/t processed (processing) for sulphide, US\$0.48/t processed (haulage), and US\$0.52/t processed (general and administrative) were used for pit shell generation. - 9.
-For the Anaconda Area, a gold price of US\$1,400/oz, a metallurgical recovery of 95%, and average operating cost estimates of US\$1.75/t mined (mining), US\$8.10/t processed (processing) and US\$2.75/t processed (general and administrative) were used for pit shell generation. - 10.
-Mineral Resources are reported at a cut-off grade of 0.4 g/t Au for Fekola, at a cut-off grade of 0.25 g/t Au for oxide and a cut-off grade of 0.50 g/t Au for sulphide for Cardinal, and at a cut-off grade of 0.35 g/t Au for the Anaconda Area.
+Mineral Resources at the Fekola Mine and Cardinal Zone are reported on a 100% project and an 80% attributable basis, the remaining 20% interest is held by the State of Mali. - 4.
+For the Anaconda Area, Mineral Resources are reported on a 100% project and an 85% attributable basis for the Menankoto Permit.
+Under the applicable Malian mining legislation, the State of Mali has a 10% free-carried interest with an option to acquire an additional 10% participating interest (which option has not been exercised to date), and 5% is held by a Malian third party.
+Mineral Resources are reported on an 80% attributable basis for the Bantako Nord Permit.
+Under the applicable Malian mining legislation, the State of Mali has a 10% free-carried interest with an option to acquire an additional 10% participating interest (which option has not been exercised to date), and 10% is held by a Malian third party. - 5.
+The Qualified Person for the resource estimate is Tom Garagan, P.Geo., our Senior Vice President, Exploration. - 6.
+The Qualified Person for the stockpile estimate is Peter Montano, P.E., our Vice President, Projects. - 7.
+The Mineral Resource estimates for the Fekola Mine, Cardinal Zone and Anaconda Area assume an open pit mining method. - 8.
+For the Fekola Mine, a gold price of US\$1,800/oz, a metallurgical recovery of 94%, selling costs of US\$151.13/oz including royalties, average operating cost estimates of US\$2.42/t mined (mining), US\$15.24/t processed (processing) and US\$6.93/t processed (general and administrative) were used for pit shell generation. - 9.
+For the Cardinal Zone, a gold price of \$1,800/oz, a metallurgical recovery of 94%, selling costs of US\$151.00/oz including royalties, and operating cost estimates of US\$1.90-US\$2.40/t mined (mining), US\$8.37-US\$13.11/t processed (processing), US\$0.50/t processed (haulage), and US\$0.44/t processed (general and administrative) were used for pit shell generation. - 10.
+For the Anaconda Area, a gold price of US\$1,800/oz, a metallurgical recovery of 94%, selling costs of US\$151.00/oz including royalties and operating cost estimates of US\$0.97-US\$2.00/t mined (mining at surface) plus a sinking rate of \$0.035 per 10 m depth, US\$8.37-US\$13.11/t processed (processing), US\$3.50/t processed (haulage), and US\$2.33/t processed (general and administrative) were used for pit shell generation. - 11.
+Mineral Resources are reported at a cut-off grade of 0.40 g/t Au for the Fekola Mine, at a cut-off grade of 0.25 g/t Au for oxide and a cut-off grade of 0.40 g/t Au for sulphide for the Cardinal Zone, and at a cut-off grade of 0.30 g/t Au for oxide and a cut-off grade of 0.40 g/t for sulphide for the Anaconda Area.